Wheeldon History, Family Crest & Coats of Arms

 The surname Wheeldon was first found in Lancashire at Wheelton, a village and civil parish of the Borough of Chorley which dates back to c.
 1160 when it was listed as Weltona.
 The place name literally means "farmstead with a water-wheel," from the Old English "hweol" + "tun."
 The earliste record of the name was fond during the reign of Henry III, or perhaps earlier, where Henry de Quelton granted Sir Adam de Hocton, for the annual rent of one barbed arrow, or four marks, at Michaelmas, all his lands in the town of "Quelton."

 Early History of the Wheeldon family

-Another 229 words (16 lines of text) covering the years 1787 and 1839 are included under the topic Early Wheeldon History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Wheeldon research.
+Another 115 words (8 lines of text) covering the years 1787 and 1839 are included under the topic Early Wheeldon History in all our PDF Extended History products and printed products wherever possible.